What Is Bitcoin & How Does It Work?

 What Can Bitcoin Be Used For?

-Bitcoin has many use cases or applications that depend on the person that has purchased or transferred the digital asset.
+Bitcoin has many use cases or applications that depend on the person who purchased or transferred the digital asset.
 The main purposes of Bitcoin include as an investment, as a store of value or recession-proof investment (e.g. digital gold) and to transfer value to another person or business over the internet.
 Several companies accept Bitcoin as payment for goods and services.
 A recent example is the social media company Twitter which has launched a new tipping feature.
 Users can gift money in the form of Bitcoin to Twitter accounts in the form of a tip.

 Why Do People Buy Bitcoin?

 Early adopters used Bitcoin to make everyday purchases.
-For example, the well-known million-dollar pizza BTC pizza purchased in 2010.
+For example, the well-known million-dollar pizza BTC pizza was purchased in 2010.
 As its popularity increased among individuals, its application as a currency stalled due to heightened volatility.
 Investors turned to hold the digital asset to appreciate in price in the hopes of becoming the next Bitcoin millionaire.

 Is Bitcoin Worth Investing In?